Kopano-dev/kapi/plugins/kvs/README.md

 # Kopano API kvs plugin

-The kvs plugin privides a key/value store system HTTP API to store data persistently.
+The kvs plugin provides a key/value store system HTTP API to store data persistently.

 In its current state, the kv store can only store documents with size up to